DamianS-eng/DamianS-eng/notes/projects/VRonLinux/01-VRonLinux.md

 - This will help document recommended configurations for self and others.

+#### First Time Steam VR

+As of v.2.9.6

+Get headset connected and powered on.

+First, Steam VR will request superuser privileges to complete setup.

+Then, Steam VR Status will launch, with a prompt to set OpenXR runtime as default.
+Accept.

+Room Setup should pop up.
+If it doesn't, go to the dropdown menu on the corner of the status window.
+Follow the setup.

+If NOT using Meta, keep OpenXR's Meta Plugin Compatibility set to off, not automatic.

 #### Steam Play (Proton)

 Enable Compatibility for all titles.